FrommeLab/colabfold-pipeline/README.md

 This repository provides a set of shell scripts to run ColabFold multimer predictions in batch mode.
 The pipeline:

 1. Combine query and prey FASTA files into ColabFold-compatible CSV inputs.
-2. Runs ColabFold multimer predictions on these CSV files.
+2. Runs Local-ColabFold on these CSV files.
-3. Parses the resulting ipTM scores and averages them for each query-prey pair.
+3. Grabs the resulting ipTM scores and averages them for each query-prey pair.

 ---